Runn-Fast/blog/hasura/draft.md

 _todo: downsides of using postgraphile_

-Obviously these benchmarks weren't the most accurate, but it gave us hope that switching to a new GraphQL engine would give us the performance improvements we were looking for.
+These benchmarks weren't the most accurate, but they gave us hope that switching to a new GraphQL engine would give us the performance improvements we were looking for.